Graphs and Linear Algebra

 \[L_\text{rw} = D^{-1}L\]Spectral graph theory

-Spectral graph theory study how the eigenvalues and eigenvectors of a graph’s associated matrices relate to its properties.
-Specifically, the eigenvalues of the Laplacian are closely related to the connectivity of the associated graph.
+Spectral graph theory studies how the eigenvalues and eigenvectors of a graph’s associated matrices relate to its properties.
+Looking more closely at two of the matrices described above, we can see they have interesting properties:

 A simple, but ultimately insightful property of \(L\) is that, for an undirected graph, the sum over the rows or the columns equals 0.
 In other words, multiplying \(L\) by an all-ones vector \(\mathbf{1}\) results in the zero vector.
 This tells us that \(L\) has an eigenvalue of 0, corresponding to the eigenvector \(\mathbf{1}\).
 Separately, linear algebra tells us that since \(L\) is real and symmetric, it has real eigenvalues and orthogonal eigenvectors.
 And since \(L\) is positive semi-definite, its eigenvalues are non-negative.
 As we have just seen, the first eigenvalue, \(\lambda_1\), of \(L\) is 0, corresponding to the \(\mathbf{1}\) eigenvector.
 If a vector has multiple components, \(L\) is block diagonal.
 This makes it easy to see that the indicator vectors, representing the membership of each vertex to one of the components, are eigenvectors with an eigenvalue of 0.
 This highlights another important property of the Laplacian: given an undirected graph, the multiplicity of the eigenvalue 0 of \(L\) equals the number of components.
 Conversely, for a connected graph, \(\lambda_2 > 0\).
 (The second smallest eigenvalue is sometimes called the Fiedler eigenvalue.)